Ramona Park Broke My Heart

-Ramona Park Broke My Heart (stylized in all caps) is the fifth studio album by American rapper Vince Staples, released April 8, 2022, through Motown Records and Blacksmith Records.
-The album was executive produced by Corey "Blacksmith" Smyth, Ethiopia Habtemariam, Michael Uzowuru, and Vince Staples himself.
+Ramona Park Broke My Heart is the fifth studio album by American rapper Vince Staples, released on April 8, 2022, through Motown and Blacksmith Records.
+It features guest appearances from Mustard, Lil Baby and Ty Dolla Sign.
+Production was handled by a variety of record producers, including longtime collaborator LeKen Taylor, Saint Mino, Dahi, and Mustard himself, among others.
+It follows Staples' eponymous fourth studio album (2021), and shares its conversational themes.

 Background and promotion

 Ramona Park Broke My Heart is named after Ramona Park, the neighborhood of Long Beach, California where Staples grew up.
 The album's first single, "Magic", was released on February 14, 2022, with an accompanying music video following on March 7.
 The album's second single, "Rose Street", was released on March 28.